zdravkov/kendo-docs/api/javascript/ui/dropdownlist.md

 ### value

-Gets or sets the value of the dropdownlist.
+Gets or sets the value of the DropDownList.
 The value will not be set if there is no item with such value.
 If value is undefined, text of the data item is used.

 > **Important:** If the widget is not bound, value method will pre-fetch the data before continue with the value setting.